Ultra-diluted gas transmittance revisited: The smeared gas transmittance

 Fig.~(\ref{fig:manyDetectorsChart}) shows this idea.
 One distribution is divided into many chunks, periodically every $2r$.
 Values of $n$, $o$, $P_v(o)$, $G\,P_v(o)$ and $1-G\,P_v(o)$ are superimposed for every part for convenience.

 As expected, all probabilities $P_v(o)$ sum up to 1, which means that the analyzed interval contains the entire particle.
-We may interpret it as the mass in the system is preserved as the probability is not "leaking" sideways.
-For constant $G$, the following holds:
+The probability is not ''leaking`` sideways.
+We interpret this as a conserved mass in the system.